Let me guess,

 I used to go all of the time (before I became extremely busy at work 24-7)

 The Last (And Possibly Most Crucial) Step

 So, now this is the step I like to call: the showstopper.

-I used an oil based cleanser as the last step to combat my sebaceous filaments.
+I used a cleanser as the last step to combat my sebaceous filaments.

-I believe it is better to use mild but thick cleansing oils as massaging the thick oil into your skin acts as a sebum remover!
+I believe it is better to massage the cleanser your skin, it acts as a sebum remover!

-The highly satisfying feeling of massaging your face with this oil to get those nasty grey substances out of the face is truly unmatched.
+The highly satisfying feeling of massaging your face with this cleanser to get those nasty grey substances out of the face is truly unmatched.